bbc/tams/docs/adr/0035-fine-grained-auth.md

 ### Option 2b: Level of prescriptiveness - Auth logic

 Define principles, and high-level auth logic.
-Leave specific algorithms, and the requests permissions evaluation systems may make to the API up to the individual implementations.
+Leave specific algorithms, and the requests that permissions evaluation systems may make to the API up to the individual implementations.

 * Good, because it facilitates interoperability around fine-grained auth
 * Good, because implementers don't have to derive auth logic from scratch